 Rahul retaining Raebareli boosts Congress' revival plans in UP

-The decision of Congress MP Rahul Gandhi to retain his Raebareli seat has given new hope to Congress workers in Uttar Pradesh.
+Lucknow: The decision of Congress MP Rahul Gandhi to retain his Raebareli seat has given new hope to Congress workers in Uttar Pradesh.
+What has...

 “The situation now is doubly advantageous for us.
 Rahul Gandhi choosing to retain Raebareli will mean his increased presence and involvement in party affairs here.
 Besides, with Priyanka going to Wayanad, her coterie will also follow her there and Uttar Pradesh will be free from their clutches,” said a veteran Congress leader who had been expelled from the party by former UPCC chief Ajay Kumar Lallu when Priyanka was in charge of Uttar Pradesh.